stefanpems/cfs/ciso-reporting/promptbook-incident-analysis.md

 ```

 ---

-# Parameters for the Logic App that invoke the promptbook and sends the results by email
+# Parameters for the Logic App that invoke the Incident Analysis promptbook and sends the results by email
 (Logic App: https://github.com/stefanpems/cfs/tree/main/CfS-SendPromptbookResultsByEmail)

 # Paramter related to the responses of the promptbook